GeorgeWebDevCy/gn-additional-stock-location/readme.txt

 3. Edit a product to enter values for **Golden Sneakers Stock** and **Golden Sneakers Price**.
 Variations have their own fields as well.

 == Changelog ==
+= 1.4.0 =
+* Location name now defaults to Sneak Freaks and switches to Golden Sneakers only when the second stock and price are set.
 = 1.3.0 =
 * Added sale price support for the second location.
 = 1.2.0 =